local rules

 If putting on the green players must remove NTP Markers if in your putting line or through line.
 Penalty of 1 shot will occur if you hit an NTP Marker, then subsequently play ball where it comes to rest.
 If you’re off the green and you hit the marker no penalty occurs

-Pace of Play if a group in competition play falls more than one (1) hole behind a warning is to be given from the proshop, if no effort has been made to speed up the group will: in stableford be asked to wash the hole and move on to the next, in stroke play be penalised 2 shots.
-It is the responsibility of the low marked in the group to monitor and maintain pace of play.
+If a group in competition play falls more than one (1) hole behind a warning is to be given from the proshop, if no effort has been made to speed up the group will: in stableford be asked to wash the hole and move on to the next, in stroke play be penalised 2 shots.
+It is the responsibility of the low marker in the group to monitor and maintain pace of play.
 In the event of unreasonably slow play it is at the clubs discretion to disqualify players from the competition.